Olympus E-M5 versus Panasonic G85

 The G85 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the E-M5 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M5 was succeeded by the Olympus E-M5 II.

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Olympus E-M5 and the Olympus E-M5?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus OM-D E-M5: